dlopezcuadrado/dlopezcuadrado/README.md

 <hr>

 <p>
-Passionate cloud native and business oriented Software Developer with 6+ years of experience specialized in Microsoft technologies.
-I’m AWS Solutions Architect (Associate) certificated, with also 2 years of past experience in Azure.
-Building products on .NET 6 using different surrounding frameworks, technologies and architectures adapting to each particular challenge.
+Cloud native and business-oriented Senior Software Developer with 8+ years of experience on Microsoft technologies.
+AWS Solutions Architect (Associate) certificated, with also 2 years of past experience in Azure.
+Building products on .NET 6 using different surrounding frameworks, technologies and architectures adapted to each particular challenge.

-Deloitte, Boehringer Ingelheim (at Omega CRM) and TUI bring me together the most relevant experience in recent years.
-Collaborating with a vast variety of colleagues and teams around the globe (USA, Germany, Netherlands, UK, Poland, India, etc.) and working with customers such: Acciona, BSH, Orange, Essity, BMW, Aliseda, Lufthansa, Essity, Otto Group; among others.
+Deloitte, Boehringer Ingelheim and TUI bring me together the most relevant experience in recent years.
+Collaborating with colleagues and teams around the globe (USA, Germany, Netherlands, UK, Poland, India, etc.) and customers such: Acciona, BSH, Orange, Essity, BMW, Aliseda, Lufthansa, Otto; among others.
 </p>
 <hr>